architecture-first/boa-showcase/docs/programming/Concepts.md

       - That is a SEV 1
   - In a NoSql database, like MongoDB or JSON supported in Oracle, Sql Server, etc.
     - The data is already joined together so no surrogate key is needed most of the time
-      - If there is no surrogate key then it cannot get lost, and we cannot have orphan data
+      - If there is no surrogate key then it cannot get lost, and we cannot have orphaned data
         - This eliminates a whole class of show-stopper and hard to fix problems.
         - Granted, we must trust the application to properly store and validate data
 - In Kubernetes we have control of the pod and can handle databases in a different way